Meet our

 Our Council

-Carnell Hogans is a community advocate that wears many hats.
-The most important hat and title that is held by Carnell is being a father.
-Carnell works as an early childhood facilitator with Fathers Making Progress, serving as a resource and providing safe spaces to fathers.
+Carnell Hogans is an unapologetic custodian of the community and demonstrates the positive role of being a father through work as an Early Childhood Facilitator with Fathers Making Progress and consultant for the Office of Early Childhood Initiatives (City of Milwaukee).
+He serves as a resource by providing safe spaces to fathers and directing disproportionately affected fathers to accessible resources.
 Being recognized in the community as an active father, Zakiya Courtney proposed a position on the Community Advisory Council to Carnell.
-Seeing the work that AABN does and being familiar with its' programming, Carnell wasted no time in joining since representing active fathers and healthy black families are integral in his mission.
+Seeing the work that AABN does and being familiar with its' programming, Carnell wasted no time in joining; as representing active fathers and healthy black families are integral in his mission.

 Glenna works at the intersection of community and nature, putting her energy toward efforts that will nurture connections between people and place, help us live more lightly on the earth, and build the kind of world that she wants her daughter, Ella, to grow up in.